 The easiest way to transfer iTunes from one computer to another is to use a dedicated transfer tool – Zinstall WinWin.

-It automatically transfers not just your iTunes installation, but also the iTunes library, your songs and shows, your content, settings, profiles and customizations, along with your profiles, accounts, personalization, and all files from your old computer – automatically.
+It automatically transfers not just your iTunes installation, but also the iTunes library, your songs and shows, your content, settings, profiles and customizations, accounts, personalization, and all files from your old computer.

 And it does not just copy files or profiles; apps get installed automatically on the new computer, and configured just like on the old one.
 You don’t need to install them yourself and you don’t need to configure them yourself.